LingyeWU/CompSci-Unit-2/README.md

 | HTTP | Tim Berners-Lee | Used on worldwide web for anything clickable (hyperlinks, etc) |
 | VPN | Gurdeep Singh-Pall  | Provides encrypted internet connections |

-Based off this information and knowledge about protocols, we now worked together to find a common protocol for our communication between Earth, the Moon, and Mars.
+Based off this information and knowledge about protocols, we now worked together to find a common protocol for our communication between Earth, the Moon, and Mars. (see manual page for the protocol in this project.[link to Manual](Manual.md)

+### Step 3 Create an English to Binary System

+### Step 4 Create an English to Morse Ststem

 Evaluation
 ----------

-- Will be updated when the project is finished
-- all citation are in-text citation